Matt1479/TypeScript-Udemy/README.md

 // returns a result and then adds this results together.
 ```

-Rest parameters is useful for accepting an unlimited amount of arguments.
+Rest operator is useful for accepting an unlimited amount of arguments.

 <br>
 <br>